michaelkourlas/node-js2xmlparser/README.md

 * `options` - options object (optional)
     * `callFunctions` - if true, calls member functions (with no arguments) and includes their return value in the XML;
       if false, returns the text of the function (optional, default is true)
-    * `wrapArray` - array wrapping options object (optional)
-        * `enabled` - if true, all elements in an array will be added to a single XML element as child elements; if false, array elements will be placed in their own XML elements (optional, default is false)
-        * `elementName` - name of XML child elements when array wrapping is enabled (optional, default is "item")
     * `useCDATA` - if true, all strings are enclosed in CDATA tags instead of escaping illegal XML characters (optional, default is false)
     * `convertMap` - object mapping certain types of objects (as given by `Object.prototype.toString.call(<object>)`) to